-5-Minute Glowing Green Smoothie
+Vibrant Citrus Green Smoothie

-Note, this vegan smoothie is only slightly sweet from the natural sweetness of the banana, oranges and the vanilla protein powder.
+All you need to do is add all your ingredients to a blender and let it work its magic.
+Before you know it you’ll be sipping on a delicious feel-good smoothie!
+Note, this orange smoothie is only slightly sweet from the natural sweetness of the banana, oranges and the vanilla protein powder.

 Tip: For a sweeter smoothie option you can add 2 teaspoons of pure maple syrup or 1-2 pitted dates before blending.

-How to Make a Green Smoothie Bowl
+Make a Glowing Green Smoothie Bowl

 You can also turn this recipe into a smoothie bowl by making the smoothie thicker using only ¾ cup milk.
+Also, make sure to use frozen bananas, frozen mandarins and frozen spinach to help you get that thick consistency.
+Once blended, pour into a bowl and add your choice of smoothie bowl toppings.

 Topping Ideas: Some fun topping ideas would be nuts, seeds, sliced fresh fruit, granola, honey, cacao nibs and a drizzle of nut or seed butter.